isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 about what epigenetics is.
 And I believe he's referring to his research on how the epigenetics affects heart health and also heart disease.
 So, maybe you can tell us a bit about that.</p>
 <p><strong>Prof. Foo </strong>Yeah, Jacy, thanks.
-So, it's also around Nobel
+So, it's also around
-Prize winning stuff that came out 20 years ago when they discovered that the way that different parts of the genome is being used is based on certain modification and features that drive how the genome is used in each cell type.</p>
+<a href="https://www.nobelprize.org/prizes/medicine/2012/press-release/" rel="noopener nofollow" target="_blank">Nobel Prize winning stuff</a>that came out 20 years ago when they discovered
+that the way that different parts of the genome is being used is based on certain modification and features that drive how the genome is used in each cell type.</p>
 <p>And so much to a point where if you can rewire some of these modifications,
 you can actually make the cell change and behave differently.
 So, to give a more concrete analogy, if you take liver cell and you grow it on a plate